 After working for other people’s companies, he founded his own companies, Mireth Technology and BurningThumb Studios, which are his primary interests today.
 As a developer for Mireth Technology, he has concentrated on writing privacy apps as well as music and video apps for the Mac, starting with utilities for Mac OS 7 and keeping current with the latest Mac OS.
 His other company, BurningThumb Studios, also produces Mac OS X music and video apps as well as producing both apps for other platforms – iOS, Android – and games using the Unity 3D game engine development environment.
 In addition to writing software, he has given courses, authored books for Packt Publishing and instructional video series for O’Reilly Media on topics including Mac OS X software development and game development using the Unity 3D game engine.

 He received his Bachelor’s degree in Computer Science from Simon Fraser University in 1984.
 His interests include a vintage computer collection which includes many pre-IBM PC era microcomputers as well as Apple Macintosh computers starting with the SE/30 running Mac OS 7.
-Robert spends his downtime training in the martial arts, where he has attained a blue belt in Jeet Kune Do as well as a blue belt in Brazilian Jiu-Jitsu (BJJ).
+Robert spends his downtime training in the martial arts, where he has attained a purple belt in Jeet Kune Do as well as a purple belt in Brazilian Jiu-Jitsu (BJJ).
 In addition, he has experience instructing Jeet Kune Do and the Filipino martial arts under the guidelines set by Progressive Fighting Systems.